 With that, the entire review of Hiresine that you’ll read from here is an elaboration of how and why it’s a scam.

 HiresnPaid writing ads all around you

-When you look up for keywords on Google like ‘Online writing jobs’, Hiresine pops up as an ad.
-It comes along with a bunch of other ads that claim to provide you the same services you searched for.
+When you look for keywords like ‘Online writing jobs’, Hiresine pops up as an ad.
+When you enter it, there are more ads that claim to provide you the same services you searched for.
 I personally don’t trust ads that come along with these keywords.
-Most of the time, they have turned out to be just sites with useless content.
+Most of the time, they turn out to be just sites with useless content.

 Now just like every professional site, this one has its own ‘About’ page.
 The catch comes when you go through it- there isn’t a single person’s name provided on the page.
 Instead, there are bogus claims of what Hiresine does and how ‘It began in 2013’.
 Apart from mentioning names, the only term used all over the page is ‘We’.

 Legitimate sites that actually offer writing jobs or even just submissions do NOT put up ads of other writing networks on their own site.
 Such ads can potentially divert their hard-earned traffic to those other sites.
 However, Hiresine.com is signed up with Google Adsense due to which the ads placed are all relevant to their content.

 You might not see the ads with an ad blocker turned on, but without it, you’ll see that the ads have been placed in such a way to make them look like part of the site.
 This makes me strongly believe that it is one of the very few sources of income for Hiresine.
 As far as I’ve looked for the business module used here, there is none.

 It’s just a site with worthless content that gets traffic by tricking people to believe that the site is genuine.
 The longer they stay on the site, hoping to find something, the more money it makes with its ads.
 And I bet it hopes you click those ads for more revenue!

 Hiresine Review: Submission and forms